 My intolerance of change also impacts my participation in social media.
 Small events disrupt my equilibrium, fueling anxiety.
 I freeze up.
-Tyoma’s trip to the emergency room left me with a few quivery, obsessive days.
+Liev’s trip to the emergency room left me with a few quivery, obsessive days.
 Larger occurrences interrupt the flow of my life—I must use all my strength to manage my responsibilities.
 Little remains for cheery comments or thoughtful dialogue.

 And now, we face another prodigious change.
-Like Tyoma’s autism diagnosis, this will transform our life in wonderful and unexpected ways.
+Like Liev’s autism diagnosis, this will transform our life in wonderful and unexpected ways.
 I am not managing my online relationships well while I wrestle with new information.